 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Capella University, see our tuition and fees and room and board pages.

 Student Loan Debt

 How Much Money Do Capella University Graduates Make?students who graduate with a bachelor's degree from Capella University make about $63,600 a year during their first few years of employment after graduation.
-This is good news for future Capella University graduates since it is 56% more than the average college graduate's salary of $40,800 per year.
+That's great news for Capella University students since it is 60% more than the average college graduate's salary of $39,802 per year.

 Location of Capella University